 - Be honest if you’re uncomfortable: If a friend posts something about you that makes you uncomfortable or you think is inappropriate, let them know.
 Likewise, stay open-minded if a friend approaches you because something you’ve posted makes him or her uncomfortable.
 People have different tolerances for how much the world knows about them respect those differences.

 - Know what action to take: If someone is harassing or threatening you, remove them from your friends list, block them, and report them to the site administrator.

 - Own your online presence: When applicable, set the privacy and security settings on websites to your comfort level for information sharing.
-It’s ok to limit how you share information.
+It’s OK to limit how and with whom you share information.